clux/modul8/docs/modularity.md

 By making sure each module is written this way, CommonJS parsers can implement clever trickery on top of it to make this behaviour work.
 I.e. having each module's exports objects stored somewhere for `require()` and every module will export a singleton.
-For more information on this goto the last section in this document: How a Module System Works
+For more information on this goto the [CommonJS document](commonjs.html) describing how a module system works.

-### Best Practices
+## Best Practices

 One of the hardest areas to modularize web applications is the client application domain.
 If you are using jQuery, you should be particularly familiar with this. `$` selector calls are spread around, DOM insertion & manipulation code